TatyanaShu/rsschool-cv-2022/cv.md

 I am learning English.
 I graduated some curses of English as: elementary and pre-intermediate levels.
 I like to study and learn something new.
 I like to work and see the results of my work.
 I have good interpersonal skills and very willing to learn and develop new skills.
 I am reliable and dependable and often seek new responsibilities within a wide range of employment areas.
 I don't stop in my development.
 I am always searching new usefull information and trying to use it.
+Nowadays i changed my job.
+I am working as a administrator of CRM sistem.
+What i do on my new job?
+I am writting some trigges, control how it works.
+I help sellers with their everyday  job.
+Sometimes i can make some changes on web-site, which connect with CRM sistem.